Freight Shipping from San Diego to Indianapolis

 How much does it cost to ship freight from San Diego to Indianapolis?

-Full truckload (FTL) rates from San Diego, CA to Indianapolis, IN currently range from $4,990-$6,151 for a standard dry van load over the 2,321-mile route.
+Full truckload (FTL) rates from San Diego, CA to Indianapolis, IN currently range $4,990-$6,151 (roughly $2.16-$2.67 per mile over 2,321 miles).
 LTL shipments typically cost $1,477-$2,373 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Indianapolis?